 A little over a year ago I made a change to the process in which I take photographs, shifting from the idea of using hardware, to relying on software for creating my vision of a scene.
-I gave up my dedicated use of graduated neutral density filters in the field (see previous post on this topic) and adopted the use of more advanced post processing techniques to create what I consider a more detailed image.
-Again, I’m not bashing the use of grad ND’s, they’re still a great tool for photography and serve a much needed purpose in certain genres.
+I gave up my dedicated use of graduated neutral density filters in the field (see the previous post on this topic) and adopted the use of more advanced post-processing techniques to create what I consider a more detailed image.
+Again, I’m not bashing the use of grad ND’s, they’re still a great tool for photography and serve a much-needed purpose in certain genres.
 However, for my work and the direction I and many photographers are going these days, this particular type of tool is dated technology.
 Here is an introductory look at some options available to photographers for advanced exposure blending techniques.
 Rather than too go in-depth on each I’ll give you a basic overview and direct you to useful resources for learning how to master these techniques.

 What Are The Advantages?

 Many photographers put forth a lot of effort to ensure they’re ‘getting it right in camera, so minimal work has to be applied in post-production.
 Others (including myself at one point during my photographic evolution) do not want to spend hours in front of a computer with complex editing techniques that can be tedious and sometimes appear to overtake the simple idea of creating an image.
 These are completely valid reasons and points that should be kept in mind as you move forward with advanced processing techniques.
 So now you might be saying why even put forth the time and effort into all of this?